RossHarvey/csvmerge/README.md

 Ruby scripts to merge various evolved database schema variations.

-This is all rather project-specific but it may serve as an example of Ruby *poetry mode.*
+This is all rather project-specific (the main script is `merge.rb`) but it may serve as an example of Ruby *poetry mode.*

 It turns out that most of the parens in Ruby are optional, or at least, don't need to be attached to the method name.